 This post-industrial site deals with translating an old sugar factory into a user-friendly space that would at the same time reflect the previous spatial particularities.
-It is a very interesting response to questions about how abandoned structures can be redesigned and reused by visitors in this special milieu.See all LILA recognitions 2016 -
+It is a very interesting response to questions about how abandoned structures can be redesigned and reused by visitors in this special milieu.- from the award statements

 The Pingtung (Heito) Sugar Factory is located southeast of Pingtung city.
 An 860,000m2 area isolated in the middle of the city, public entry has been forbidden since 1909 until now causing a huge city development problem.
 With the buildings destroyed and abandoned for several decades, the sugar factory inside is a mystery to the public.